josemotta/IoT.Home.Pi/README.md

 On the very first run the file system is initialized.
 After boot, we should login to the Raspberry Pi for the first time and change the initial password for `pi` user.
 Please note it was kept "raspberry", the same from raspberrypi.org Raspbian image.
 Since SSH is available, it is possible to use the headless RPI, opening a bash terminal from another micro computer.
 Otherwise, just plug the USB keyboard and HDMI connectors to interact directly with the embryo.

-### Clone repo
+### Clone the repo

-In order to develop this embryo, next step is to clone the `Iot.Home.Pi` repository locally at Raspberry Pi.
-Thanks to the modified pi-gen, there should be already a script for that.
+Next step is cloning the `Iot.Home.Pi` repository locally at Raspberry Pi.
+Thanks to the modified pi-gen, there should be already a script for that at pi default folder.
+Check below the pi user at `copa`, the chosen hostname for this embryo.

     pi@copa:~ $ cat setup.sh
     #!/bin/sh